Spring Salad Recipe with Spice-Rubbed Salmon

 Spring Salad Recipe with Spice-Rubbed Salmon, mixed greens, tomatoes, avocados, cabbage, carrots, corn, and cilantro dressing.

-I love to combine warm and cold toppings in a salad.
-For this spring salad, I cooked the corn, mushrooms, and spice-rubbed salmon in a pan on the stovetop.
+I love to combine warm and cold toppings in a salad so I cooked the corn, mushrooms, and spice-rubbed salmon for this spring salad in a pan on the stovetop.

 I started with the corn.
-Add about a tablespoon of olive oil to the pan and once the pan is heated, add a cup of frozen corn, yes, frozen corn to the pan.
+Add about a tablespoon of olive oil to the pan, and once the pan is heated, add a cup of frozen corn.
+Yes, frozen corn.
 If you love corn, add more, if you don’t love corn, you can leave it out!
 Cook the corn until it begins to brown.
 There are a few reasons why I use frozen corn for recipes that call for corn:

 2. Consistency: Frozen corn is consistent in texture and flavor, which can be important for recipes where you want to ensure even cooking and uniform taste.
-Fresh corn can vary in sweetness and tenderness, depending on the season and growing conditions.
+Depending on the season and growing conditions, fresh corn can vary in sweetness and tenderness.

 For the salmon, I removed the skin and then cubed the salmon.
 I cut the pieces into about 2″ squares.
-I mixed together 1 TBL each of smoked paprika, garlic powder, brown sugar, and a pinch of salt and then tossed the salmon cubes in the seasoning until coated.
-Same process as before, heat about a tablespoon of olive oil in the pan and then add the spice-rubbed salmon pieces.
-Cook through until the outside is browned and when you cut into a piece, there are no dark pink spots.
-And, forgot to take photos of this step, oops!
+I mixed 1 TBL of smoked paprika, garlic powder, brown sugar, and a pinch of salt and then tossed the salmon cubes in the seasoning until coated.
+The exact process was used before: Heat about a tablespoon of olive oil in the pan and add spice-rubbed salmon pieces.
+Cook until the outside is browned, and there are no dark pink spots when you cut into a piece.
+And I forgot to take photos of this step.
+Oops!

 Salad Toppings